 It is one thing to serve the Lord on a missionary tour or in the marketplace.
 One can be quite spiritual in that kind of circumstance.
 It is something else to serve the Lord in the adversity of prison life.
 The closer we get to people under duress, the more we can detect their imperfections.
 Paul saw the character of Epaphras in distress.
 He counted him “faithful” in that situation.

 “on your behalf”

 Epaphras was Paul’s personal representative (Phil.
-2:25; 4:18).
+2:25; 4:18 — note: there is debate whether Ephapras is the same as Epaphroditus).
 He was not the Colossian minister but the minister of Christ on their behalf.
 Jesus’ appointed him to this work, not the Colossians.

 God wants us to multiply ourselves through other people.

-Is there someone in your life into whom you are pouring your life?
+Is there someone in your life with whom you are pouring your life?
 Are you multiplying yourself in someone else?